Waldrum Scholarship Established

 Waldrum hand-scored the majority of music played by LHS bands, and is especially remembered by students for an award-winning concert band score of Mussorgsky’s “Great Gate of Kiev.”
 Former student Scott Lucas (class of 1971) recalled that it “seemed like he handed out new parts every day,” and Earle Rice (class of 1969) said Waldrum was “manic about achieving some sort of perfection.”
 A full-sized gong was purchased for the finale, and Waldrum also managed, through a bit of creative finagling, to get his hands on an E-flat tubular bell.
 Sydney and Pat used “Great Gate of Kiev” as their wedding march on October 7, 2018.

-The Waldrum family is most grateful to Sydney and Pat for establishing the scholarship in memory of Harold Joe Waldrum.
+The Waldrum family is grateful to Sydney and Pat for establishing the scholarship in memory of Harold Joe Waldrum.
 Contributions to the scholarship fund are welcome; checks should be made to USD 215 Harold Joe Waldrum Scholarship and mailed to:

 Attn: Kimberly Lohman